Visitors love San Miguel de Allende, often at first sight

 5) Food & dining

 Because San Miguel de Allende is so popular with tourists, there has been a proliferation of foodie destinations, from street foods to gourmet restaurants.
-The Restaurant, overseen by celebrity chef Danny Masterton, is a popular choice with visitors.
+The Restaurant, overseen by celebrity chef Donnie Masterton, is a popular choice with visitors.
 Housed in a colonial courtyard, this chef dishes up “global comfort food,” with both contemporary and traditional Mexican dishes on the menu.